QutEcoacoustics/research-blog/research/EADM-Towsey/Long-Duration-Audio-Recordings-of-the-environment.md

 ---
-layout: default
+layout: content
-title: "Long-duration Audio-recordings of the Environment: Visualisation & Analysis"
+title: "Long-duration Audio-recordings of the Environment"
-author: michael
-post_image: /images/IMG_20130312_172944.jpg
+subtitle: "Visualisation & Analysis"
+redirect_from: "/LDARE/"
 ---

-# Long-duration Audio-recordings of the Environment <br/><small>Visualisation & Analysis</small>

 __by Michael Towsey, Anthony Truskinger, and Paul Roe__

 ## Preface
 {:.no_toc}

 This page is an adaptation of a presentation produced by Michael Towsey that was given to various external research groups in February and March 2016.
-We thought the presentation was a great summary of our current research and worthy of being republished on the Internet for everyone to see.
+It is a good summary of our current research.

 You can contact [Michael](http://staff.qut.edu.au/details?id=towsey) or our research group by going to the [contact us page](https://www.ecosounds.org/contact_us).